UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - **Streak Maintenance:** The inertia phase continues until a day is missed.

+  - **Quest-Specific Inertia:** This inertia applies only to the running activity and does not impact any other quests or activities.

+- **Breaking the Streak:**

+  - If the player misses a day during inertia, the streak ends.

+  - **No Losses:** There are no CP losses upon breaking the streak during inertia, as the pledge was already returned upon completing the original quest.

 ### **5. Guidelines and Principles**

 - **Honesty and Integrity:**